zeled3813/dorm-posters/README.md

 That class is what we want to use as our CSS selector and apply styling to.
 * Set a 20px wide, solid navy border around both images using the `border` property.
 * Use `text-align:center;` to center our image.
-Yes, this technically works even though we're not centering text, but we'll get to advanced positiong later.
+Yes, this technically works even though we're not centering text, but we'll get to advanced positioning later.
 Right now we're just focusing on margin/padding/borders.  _Feel free to go back to the **Neurotic New Yorker** and center these images the same way.
 Hint: it requires editing the HTML as well_.
 * Set the `background-color` to `white` to give our posters a matte.
 Without it, we would see the grey between the images and the border.

 The result should look like this: